Topic: Fiber Optics: Basic Overview

 Long distances mean cables are spliced together, since cables are not manufactured in lengths longer than about 4-5 km (2.5-3 miles), and most splices are by fusion splicing.
-Connectors (generally SC or LC styles) on factory made pigtails are spliced onto the end of the cable.
+Connectors (generally SC or LC styles) on factory made pigtails or SOCs (splice -on connectors) are spliced onto the end of the cable.
 After installation, every fiber and every splice is tested with an OTDR.

 Most outside plant telephone installs are done by the telco themselves, while a small number of large, specialized installers do CATV, utility and municipal work.

 By contrast, premises cabling- cabling installed in a building or campus - involves shorter lengths, rarely longer than a few hundred feet, typically with fewer fibers per cable.
 The fiber is mostly multimode, except for the enlightened user who installs hybrid cable with both multimode and singlemode fibers for future high bandwidth applications.

 Splicing is practically unknown in premises applications.
 Cables between buildings can be bought with double jackets, PE for outside plant protection over PVC for building applications requiring flame retardant cable jackets, so cables can be run continuously between buildings.
 Today's connectors often have lower loss than splices, and patch panels give more flexibility for moves, adds and changes.